ManiChauras/Fog_prediction/README.md

 Data is taken for Lucknow and other cities after it initial preprocessing applied which includes - Normalisation, Resampling, Interpolation , stationarity and seasonality by the team members and cleaned data provided us for further hyperparameter tunning

 ## Preprocessing
-Fog index,Fog Duration and Energy loss column get added and resampling occurs for 6 hr .
+Fog index, Fog Duration and Energy loss column get added and resampling occurs for 6 hr .

+So, Now we have -
+1) Train Dataset:- From 2000-2015
+2) Validation Dataset:- 2016-2018
+3) Test Dataset :- 2019-2023

 ## Models
 Many Machine learning regression models applied on the dataset but only handful of them - **Linear Regression, Gradient boosting, Adaboost, Random forest Regression and Ensemble technique** performs well so they are considered for base model.